m0nkeyplay/TenableIO/README.md

 > ioExportDownload3.py

+**Now in interactive mode**

+> ioInteractiveScanSearch.py

+Run the scan search, answer some questions and download in one interactive script.  *usage* `python3 ioInteractiveScanSearch.py`

 **Just Exporting Scan Results:**
 To download a nessus or csv file of results from a scan.
 Gets Critical, High Medium and Scan Information This can be changed by modifying the report_data variable.
 This is good for a batch job to get data where the search script is good for ~~firedrill~~ pinpointing data.